 Curator: Cornelia Butler

 As of 2013, New York's Museum of Modern Art had only dedicated four solo exhibitions in its main galleries to female artists in its entire history.
 MoMA is working on correcting that deficiency now, but the statistic is a sad reminder of the neglect that female artists have experienced in the history of modern and contemporary art.
-As you may have heard, this year's Whitney Biennial features an entire section of all-female painters, and the Bruce High Quality Foundation's biennial, taking things a step further, was entirely female-only.
+The 2014 Whitney Biennial featured an entire section of all-female painters, and the Bruce High Quality Foundation's biennial, taking things a step further, was entirely female-only.
 These are good correctives to the fact that women artists are still massively underrepresented in major museums and in art history.

 Eight years of preparation went into crafting "WACK," the first comprehensive effort to correct modern art history's shameful gender bias, focusing on work that emerged from the feminist art movement of 1965 through the 1980s and organized by theme.
 It solidified the historical importance of the work of female artists like Lynda Benglis, Dara Birnbaum, Judy Chicago, Jay Defeo, Isa Genzken,Lee Lozano, Ana Mendieta, Marta Minujin, Yvonne Rainer, Carolee Schneemann, Nancy Spero, Francesca Woodman, and Lygia Clark—the latter of which is the subject of an upcoming major retrospective exhibition at MoMA.